prg.ai newsletter #18: Investments, exits, and more success stories

 At CTU’s CIIRC, a new department dedicated to AI innovation saw the light of day.
 It will be led by Josef Urban himself and split into four independent research groups focusing on distinct research areas.
 On the whole, the new centre strives to strengthen foundational research outputs, which are essential for robust, practical innovation and application of algorithms to new problems.

-Matfyz-coordinated research project, which forms part of the prestigious Marie-Skłodowska Curie programme funded by the EU, is celebrating its first anniversary.
+A Matfyz-coordinated research project, which forms part of the prestigious Marie-Skłodowska Curie programme funded by the EU, is celebrating its first anniversary.
 The PRIME or Predictive Rendering in Industrial Manufacturing brings together a multi-national consortium to work on image synthesis that is so accurate that it can be used for reliable prediction of object appearance — and is, to no surprise, coordinated by experts from Charles University.

 Artificial intelligence and algorithmic game theory’s intersection with the social sciences was discussed at an event organised by the Learned Society of the Czech Republic.
 The unique occasion brought together five leading experts active in some of the most notable computer science companies and institutions, from CTU to DeepMind or Stanford University, who discussed social impacts associated with the widespread use of various algorithms.
 In case you missed the event, you can catch a recording on YouTube.
 Josef Holý of Semantic Visions also discussed the overwhelming reign of algorithms in his recent seminar titled Algocracy, Ethics & Society.
-To explore the power algorithms yield over our public and private experiences, you can watch a recording of the talk here
+To explore the power algorithms yield over our public and private experiences, you can watch a recording of the talk here.

 📍 From the local AI scene